galvin-SH/js-quiz-time/README.md

 # js-quiz-time
 ## Description
-This is a timed quiz that tests the user's knowledge of the fundamentals of JavaScript and stores high scores.
+This is a timed quiz that tests the user's knowledge of the fundamentals of JavaScript and stores initials and high scores.

 ## User Story
 ```